mike99mac/minimy-mike99mac/gcode/README.md

 Leave three speakers resting in front of their enclosures for a test.

 ### Connect and test amplifier
-To connect the amplifier and test it, perorm the following tasks:
+To connect the amplifier and test it, perform the following tasks:
 - Strip about 1/2" of insulation off the three speaker wire pairs.
-- Twist the copper strands and attach the 6 wires to the amp using the wiring guide provided. **NOTE**: tinning the wires makes them too wide to fit
+- Twist the copper strands and attach the 6 wires to the amp using the wiring guide provided.
+**NOTE**: tinning the wires makes them too wide to fit.
-- Plug the amp's power supply into the socket, and plug the boombox into the wall.
+- Plug the amp's power supply into the socket.
+- Plug the boombox into the wall.
 - Test the amp and be sure all five speakers are working.

 ### Finish installing speakers